 Ok, so you’re recently engaged; congratulations!
 Now what?!

 DO identify your natural points of stress in advance.
 Are you breezy about going over budget or do you find yourself becoming emotional about over spending?
 Do you contract at the thought of giving up control over some of the small details or do you welcome the extra help?
-Are you a decisive person, or do you feel overwhelmed with the infinite options for customizing your dream day?
+Are you a decisive person, or do you feel overwhelmed with the infinite options for customizing your dream Arizona wedding day?
 Creating awareness around these points will help you pause in the moments that you are faced with your triggers and move through them like a champ.

 DO be a superstar but DON’T be a superbride.
 “Wedding planning was the most stress-free experience of my life,” …said no bride ever.
-While becoming engaged and planning a wedding is a joyful experience, even the most organized brides need a helping hand!
+While becoming engaged and planning a wedding is a joyful experience, even the most informed brides need a helping hand!
 There are simply too many spinning plates to balance them all by yourself.
-Of course as a team of planners, we believe in hiring a professional, but we too have been brides in the past.
+Of course as a team of Scottsdale-based wedding planners, we believe in hiring a local professional, but we too have been brides in the past.
 In our personal experience, working alongside of an objective expert can help you navigate all of the small and big details with ease and grace.
-Bonus, you will actually have a blast in the planning process with expert hands on deck.
+Bonus, you will actually have a blast in the wedding planning process with expert hands on deck.

 Let us know in the comments below if you have any top dos and don’ts to share based off of your own experience.
 We’d love to hear from you!